Eggplant Parmesan

 Grandma's Recipe

-This has our family recipe of homemade Traditional Sunday Sauce and grated Romano, Parmesan blended cheeses layer with mozzarella.
+This has our family recipe of homemade Traditional Sunday Sauce and grated Romano and Parmesan blended cheeses layer with mozzarella.

 This is an Italian baked casserole sliced eggplant with tomato sauce, Parmesan Cheese and shredded layers of Mozzarella and eggplant called Eggplant Parmesan